 In Smartsheet, you can choose from a multitude of pre-built, use case-specific templates, or easily build your own spreadsheet from scratch.
 Set due dates, assign tasks to team members, and create automatic alerts and reminders so nothing gets overlooked.
 Additionally, with Smartsheet’s multiple flexible, intuitive view types - Gantt, Calendar, Card, and traditional Grid - you can view your work the way you want.
 Share your sheet with stakeholders for easy in-app collaboration, and adjust editing permissions as appropriate.
 Smartsheet is a cloud-based web application, so all data updates in real time, across devices.

-Try Smartsheet for a more comprehensive, powerful spreadsheet tool.
+Try Smartsheet to discover a more powerful, collaborative spreadsheet tool.